 - As the real ACT or SAT test date approaches, we ask students to take proctored, full-length practice tests to build their endurance and time-management skills.

 For students to get the true look and feel of real ACT and SAT tests, we offer real, retired, full-length practice tests that take three hours each.
 The full-length ACT test lets students experience the faster ACT pace, compared to the SAT.
 If they have taken a recent PSAT or SAT, we can administer an ACT practice test and compare the two score reports — and also discuss which test your student prefers to take.

 Our ACT and SAT practice tests are real, retired exams that were recently administered nationwide.
 You will receive a detailed six-page diagnostic report with actual scores based on the scoring curves of tens of thousands of students.
 The scores are 100% valid and equated to other ACT and SAT tests on other test dates.

 Our ACT vs SAT Comparison Test is a pared-down version of the two tests, designed to assess each student’s strengths on the four sections of each test.
 Created by an independent publisher, it takes three hours, twenty minutes (plus breaks) and it generates a thorough 10-page diagnostic report.
 Students take the Comparison Test one time to determine whether ACT or SAT is a better match for their individual needs.
 It saves time (compared to two full-length tests) and gives hepful information to start the discussion about which test is a better place to start.

 What Is the Best Way?

 There is no charge for practice testing at Dogwood.
 Extended-time testing is also available.
-Contact Ivan to schedule a practice test or for more information: 678-735-7555 or Ivan@DogwoodTutoring.com
+Contact Ivan to discuss which practice test is best for your student.
+Call 678-735-7555 or email Ivan@DogwoodTutoring.com